-The On 15 May 2017, the Corporation has adopted its own Revised Corporate Governance the Manual ("CG Manual"), to incorporate the recommendations provided in SEC Memorandum Circular No. 19, series of 2016 or which provides for the Code of Governance for Publicly-Listed Companies ("Code").
-It, that is aimed to institutionalize promote the principles development of gooda strong corporate governance in the entire organization, culture, and keep abreast with the recent developments in corporate governance.
-As a policy, the Board of Directors ("Board"), Management, employees and shareholders of the Corporation believe that good corporate governance is a necessary component of what constitutes sound strategic business management and undertakes to create and maintain awareness within the organization.
+On 15 May 2017, the Corporation has adopted the Manual to incorporate the recommendations provided in SEC Memorandum Circular No. 19, series of 2016 or the Code of Governance for Publicly-Listed Companies ("Code").
+It is aimed to promote the development of a strong corporate governance culture, and keep abreast with the recent developments in corporate governance.
+As a policy, the Board, Management, employees and shareholders of the Corporation believe that good corporate governance is a necessary component of what constitutes sound strategic business management and undertakes to create and maintain awareness within the organization.

-Shareholders - The CG Manual ensures that shareholders are afforded rights and that minority shareholders' interests are protected.
+Shareholders - The Manual ensures that shareholders are afforded rights and that minority shareholders' interests are protected.

-Minority shareholders - tThe CC Manual emphasizes that the minority shareholders should be allowed to participate in determination of corporate acts.
+Minority shareholders - The Manual emphasizes that the minority shareholders should be allowed to participate in determination of corporate acts.
 Specifically, the Board should give minority stockholders the right to propose the holding of meetings and the items for discussion in the agenda that relate directly to the business of the Corporation.
 The By-Laws of the Corporation provides that shareholders representing at last ten percent (10%) of the outstanding capital stock of the Corporation may request the holding of a special shareholding's meeting.

-Disclosure duties - Under the CG Manual, the Corporation has adopted a policy that requires management to disclose related-party transactions.
-Also, item 5 of the CG Manual requires the disclosure of all material information about the Corporation which could adversely affect its viability or the interests of the stockholders.
+Disclosure duties - Under the Manual, the Corporation has adopted a policy that requires management to disclose related-party transactions.
+Also, item 5 of the Manual requires the disclosure of all material information about the Corporation which could adversely affect its viability or the interests of the stockholders.
 This includes: